1mishra/cbc/README.md

 For an example on how to run the program and generate the necessary files, please see example below.

-1) Compress the reads contained in the SAM file
+1) Compress the reads contained in the SAM file:
-Go to the folder simulations
-Run the following command

-./main.run <samFile> <prefixOfOutput>
+$ $PATH_TO_BINARY/cbc -c <samFile> <outputFile> <ReferenceFile>

 The <samFile> is a SAM file ordered by position, that contains only the aligned reads, i.e., those reads that failed to align to the reference should not be included in the SAM file.
 We further assume the AUX field MD is present.
-The <prefixOfOutput> is the path/prefix that the compressed files will have.
-In this case the program will generate the following files: prefixOfOutput_F.ido prefixOfOutput_I.ido prefixOfOutput_M.ido prefixOfOutput_P.ido prefixOfOutput_P_A.ido prefixOfOutput_S.ido prefixOfOutput_char.ido prefixOfOutput_pos.ido
+The <outputFile> is the name of the compressed file will have.
+The <ReferenceFile> is the FASTA file used as reference for the creation of the SAM file.

-3) Decompress the reads
+3) Decompress the reads:
-Go to the folder simulations
-Run the following command

-./main.run <reconstructedReads> <fileWithPathToRefChromosomes> <prefixOfOutput>
+$ PATH_TO_BINARY/cbc -d <compressedFile> <outputFile> <ReferenceFile>

-The <reconstructedReads> is the file where the program is going to write the reconstructed reads.
+The <outputFile> is the file where the program is going to write the reconstructed reads.
-The <fileWithPathToRefChromosomes> is a file where line X contains the path to the chromosome X (see example below) The <prefixOutput> should be the same as the one specified in step 1) (for compression)

-#########################################
-		Example
-#########################################

-In the following example, we compress the SAM file SRR065390_1_bowtie2_c_elegans_ws235.mapped.example.sam, generated from the FASTQ file SRR065390_1.fastq with bowtie2 with c_elegans_ws235 as reference.
-For the purpose of the example, the sam file includes only around 3 million reads that mapped to the chromosome1.

-We then decompress it and reconstruct the reads.

-1) Compress the sam file
-Go to the folder simulations
-Run the following command:

-./main.run ../SAMfiles/SRR065390_1_bowtie2_c_elegans_ws235.mapped.example.sam ../compressedFiles/test

-The command generates the files ../compressedFiles/test_F.ido ../compressedFiles/test_I.ido ../compressedFiles/test_M.ido
-../compressedFiles/test_P.ido
-../compressedFiles/test_P_A.ido
-../compressedFiles/test_S.ido
-../compressedFiles/test_char.ido
-../compressedFiles/test_pos.ido

-2) Decompress the reads
-Go to the folder simulations
-Run the following command:

-./main.run ../reconstructedReads/example.reads ceReference.txt ../compressedFiles/test

-The file ceReference.txt contains in the first line the path to the first chromosome.
-If there were more chromosomes, they should be specified one per line.
-In this case we are just using the first chromosome.
-The reconstructed reads will be generated in reconstructedReads/example.reads The compressedFiles/test is the prefix of the compressed files generated in step 1).
+The <compressedFile> is the file already compressed by cbc.
+The <ReferenceFile> is the FASTA file used as reference for the creation of the SAM file.

 #########################################
     Thanks for using our program!!